omarreis/vsop2013/planetfun/README.md

 # PlanetFun      ![banner](bannerPlanetFun.png)

-### tl;dr - *PlanetFun* is a 4d solar system working model.
-Celestial objects ( "balls" ) are rigged to astronomical ephemerides, resulting in realistic positions and movements.
-Download app for iOS and Android from stores
+### tl;dr - *PlanetFun* is a 4d solar system working model with augmenmted reality.
+Celestial object "balls" are rigged to astronomical almanac, resulting in realistic positions and movements.

+*Download app for iOS and Android from your app store*

-The app is developed in object Pascal ( Delphi )
+The app is developed in Pascal ( Delphi )
 It uses standard Firemonkey 3d infrastructure.
 Tested on Windows, Android and iOS (currently Delphi 10.4)